Design and Custom Branding of Zebra BI visuals

 Let's see some of the most important styling elements and how you can change them.
 Make sure to download the sample PBIX file to play around with all these features

 1. Changing Colors

 The default colors in Zebra BI visuals are according to International Business Communication Standards (IBCS).
-If you haven't heard about IBCS before or want to refreshen your memory, take a look at this article where we explain the advantages of having IBCS certified visuals like the ones from Zebra BI.
+If you haven't heard about IBCS before or want to refreshen your memory, find the advantages of having IBCS certified visuals like the ones from Zebra BI.
 Nevertheless, you have full flexibility and can change any color you want.
 The Zebra BI visuals are delivered with some predefined color settings which you can find in the Design section of the formatting pane.
 Simply select the visual that you'd like to change and select a Style from the drop-down.

-Let's make this a bit cleared by looking at one specific example.
+Let's make this a bit clear by looking at one specific example.
 To better illustrate, we've removed the Actuals and only show Plan figures in this visual.
-The visual on the left has the pattern for plan applied, while the visual on the right has no pattern applied
+The visual on the left has the pattern for plan applied, while the visual on the right has no pattern applied.